 According to the Drug Enforcement Agency, or DEA, nearly one out of every 10 teens has abused an over-the-counter cold or cough medicine in an attempt to get “high” in their lifetime.
 These OTC drugs typically contain DXM, which may produce euphoric feelings, altered perceptions, and hallucinations for up to six hours when abused.
 Less than desired side effects may include blurred vision, numbness of toes and fingers, slurred speech, loss of motor functions, impaired judgment, vomiting, abdominal cramps, rapid heart rate, slowed respiration, and drowsiness.
 There are over 100 cough and cold products containing DXM, including Robitussin and Nyquil, which can be highly addictive when abused.

 Dependency and Addiction

-Chronic abuse of an over-the-counter medication can lead to physical and emotional dependency just as the abuse of illicit drugs and alcohol can.
+Chronic abuse of over-the-counter medications can lead to physical and emotional dependency just as the abuse of illicit drugs and alcohol can.
 Addiction occurs when compulsive drug-seeking behavior and cravings take up an excessive amount of one’s life, affecting work, school, or familial obligations.
 Some of the warning signs may include:

 - Drop in school or work performance